mtrudel/thousand_island/README.md

 and a `ConnectionSupervisor` which supervises the processes backing individual client connections.
 Every time a client connects to the server's port, one of the `AcceptorWorkers` receives the connection in the form of a socket.
-It then creates a new `Connection` process to manage this connection, and waits for another connection.
+It then creates a new `ConnectionWorker` process to manage this connection, and immediately waits for another connection.
 It is worth noting that `AcceptorWorker` processes are long-lived, and normally live for the entire period that the `Server` is running.

-A `Connection` process manages the entire lifecycle of a client connection (other than its initial acceptance by an `Acceptor`), and only lives as long as the client is connected. `Connection` processes interface with a `Handler` instance in order to do actual application-level work.
+A `ConnectionWorker` process manages the entire lifecycle of a client connection (other than its initial acceptance by an `Acceptor`), and only lives as long as the client is connected. `ConnectionWorker` processes encapsulate the connection state in a `Connection` struct, passing it to a configured `Handler` module which defines the actual implementation of a server at an application level.

-This strongly hierarchical approach reduces blocking on connection acceptance, and also reduces contention for `ConnectionSupervisor` access when creating new `Connection` processes.
+This strongly hierarchical approach reduces blocking on connection acceptance, and also reduces contention for `ConnectionSupervisor` access when creating new `ConnectionWorker` processes.
+It allows each `Acceptor` group to function nearly autonomously from one another, with attendant benefits for scalability and crash resiliency.

 Graphically, this shakes out like so: